Introduction to Pressbooks

 Pressbooks produces a web version of every book.
 You can view yours at any time by clicking the Visit Book link underneath the title of your book in the top menu.
 However, your Pressbooks webbook is Private until you change the Global Privacy Setting to Public.
 For more information on how to control the privacy of your webbook, visit the Privacy Settings chapter.

-Note: On Pressbooks.com, the Global Privacy Setting only becomes available after upgrading your book to one of the Pro Plans.
+Note: On pressbooks.pub, the Global Privacy Setting only becomes available after upgrading your book to the Self-publisher or Collaboration plan.
 Authors who are not interested in creating open resources sometimes utilize the Pressbooks catalog feature to give readers access to samples of their books.

 About This Guide